 They provide TV, internet, and phone services to customers across the country, primarily in Arizona, Arkansas, California, Louisiana, Missouri, North Carolina, Oklahoma, Texas, and West Virginia.

 In 2015, we started our engagement with Client A as a partner of another agency and have provided search engine optimization services since then.

-Every month we report against the Return on Ad Spend for organic search traffic, branded paid search traffic, unbranded paid search traffic, and any additional paid channels that were being run as part of an experiment for new opportunities.
+Every month, we report against the Return on Ad Spend for organic search traffic, branded paid search traffic, unbranded paid search traffic, and any additional paid channels that were being run as part of an experiment for new opportunities.

-It was in our reporting on Return on Ad Spend, we were able to establish trends in Client A’s paid search performance and inconsistencies in the alignment between the SEO and PPC agencies.
+Within our reporting on Return on Ad Spend, we were able to establish trends in Client A’s paid search performance and inconsistencies in the alignment between the SEO and PPC agencies.

-Looking deeper into the ~105% YoY increase to the “Not Serviceable” page, the most significant increases by regions (state) were Texas (118%), California (331%), and Missouri (192%).
+Looking deeper into this ~105% YoY increase, we found that the most significant increases occurred in Texas (118%), California (331%), and Missouri (192%).

 Compared to overall traffic, there was an increase in NoService sessions in Texas of 102%, California of 188%, and Missouri of 180%.

-Dallas (80%), Houston (135%), San Antonio (198%), and Los Angeles (302%) had the most “Not Serviceable” sessions.
+The three cities that produced the highest increase of “NotServiceable” sessions were Dallas (80%), Houston (135%), San Antonio (198%), and Los Angeles (302%).

 We could tell this was happening based on the increase in Not Serviceable page sessions.
 We recommended a closer look into the targeting by state and city.

-When looking at the limited keyword data, we recommended they turn on a few of the campaigns that were running by the previous agency.
+When looking at the limited keyword data, we recommended they turn on a few of the campaigns that were being managed by the previous agency.